xddq/ts2typebox/README.md

 ```

-    ts2typebox is a cli tool to generate typebox JSON schemas based on given
-    typescript types.
-The generated output is formatted based on the prettier
+    ts2typebox generates TypeBox code from Typescript code.
+The generated output
+    is formatted based on the prettier config inside your repo (or the default
-    config inside your repo (or the default one, if you don't have one).
+    one, if you don't have one).
 Version: ${packageJson.version}

     Usage: